appserver-io/appserver/get-started/psrs.md

 ## What does our `PSRs` mean for you
 ***

-In Case you implement an application that works with 1.0.0, we guarantee that it will run without changes on all releases < 2.0.0.
+In case you implement an application that works with 1.0.0, we guarantee that it will run without changes on all releases < 2.0.0.
 The [application specific PSRs](#application-specific-psrs) will only be supplemented with new interfaces that effect existing interfaces otherwise their methods will not be effected.

 ## Our vision regarding `PSRs`
 ***